BIO 101. TOPICS IN GENERAL BIOLOGY 3 sh

 BIO 348.
 BIOTECHNOLOGY 4 sh

 Students explore how biological systems are utilized in scientific research.
 In collaboration with their peers, students will apply the techniques of molecular biology (restriction digestion, transformation, DNA hybridization, PCR, etc.) to investigate a research question.
 Emphasis will be placed on protocol design, solution preparation and critical analysis of research data.
 Additionally, the social context of biotechnology will be investigated as students explore the risks and rewards in this expanding field.
-Two laboratory periods, one class hours per week.
-Prerequisite: BIO 345 or 322.
-Offered spring of odd-numbered years
+Two laboratory periods, two class hours per week.
+Prerequisite: BIO 245.

 BIO 350.
 GENERAL ECOLOGY 4 sh

 Students explore ecological principles at population, community and ecosystem levels in this study of the interrelationships of organisms with their biotic and abiotic environments.
 Three lecture hours, one laboratory per week.
 Prerequisites for biology major: BIO 231.
-Prerequisites for environmental studies major: BIO 112, 114, 215.
-Offered fall.
+Prerequisites for environmental studies major: BIO 212, 214, 215.

 BIO 361.
 INTRODUCTION TO CANCER BIOLOGY 2 sh